Best Server for Home Lab 2025: Rack, Tower & Refurbished Options Compared

 My advice: Select a system with a TPM 2.0 chip and UEFI BIOS support — it future-proofs your own server for secure virtualization and Windows 11 compatibility.

 When purchasing a server, consider its noise level.
-Based on my experience with Dell PowerEdge and HP ProLiant servers, noise is typically not a significant issue, especially with newer tower models.
-However, Supermicro servers can still be quite loud and may not be suitable for shared spaces.
+Based on my experience with Dell PowerEdge and HP Proliant servers, they generally produce less noise and generate less heat, especially with newer tower models.
+However, Supermicro servers can still be quite loud and run hotter, making them less suitable for shared or quiet environments.
+Additionally, a reliable power supply unit (PSU) is necessary to power all components in a homelab efficiently.

 If you’re building a homelab in a quiet environment, check out my full guide on quiet server options for home labs — including real dB tests, airflow tips, and power-saving strategies.